 Resolution reports are sent out via email at the beginning of each month and includes statistics about DOI resolutions from the previous month.
 Resolution reports are sent by default to the business contact provided for your organization, but we can add or change the recipient(s) as needed.
+We send you a separate report for each DOI prefix you’re responsible for.

-A separate report is generated for each DOI prefix.
 The statistics are based on the number of DOI resolutions through the DOI proxy server (https://0-doi-org.libus.csd.mu.edu/) on a month-by-month basis.
 These statistics give an indication of the traffic generated by users clicking DOIs.
 The DOI links are largely from links in other publishers' journal references to articles, but they are also from DOI links in secondary databases, links from libraries using DOIs, and even DOIs in used in print versions.

 The report includes: